Convert an existing appliance agent to Direct-to-Cloud (D2C)

 Billing considerations

-Important: To avoid double-billing for this protected system, you must (a) remove the protected system from the appliance and (b) also remove its license from the client's location in the License Portal.
+Important: To avoid double-billing for this protected system, you must remove the protected system as described in steps 1 through 10 (above.)

 Converting a protected system to Direct-to-Cloud mode automatically triggers billing for a new Direct-to-Cloud endpoint.